Trevor Noah Perfectly Explains Why A Certain Defense Of Brett Kavanaugh Doesn't Work

-Trevor Noah's Says The Kavanaugh "Great Person" Defense Tells A Larger Story About Everyone
+Trevor Noah Says The Kavanaugh "Great Person" Defense Tells A Larger Story About Everyone

 On The Daily Show on Wednesday night, host Trevor Noah took some time to dive into the week's biggest headline story.
 Instead of talking explicitly about politics, though, Noah took it as an opportunity to explain a universal — and, as he calls it, understandable — reaction people have when they hear something bad about someone they know.
 In the short segment, Noah says that the "great person" defense of Kavanaugh (and others accused of doing awful things) is a human response, but not one that decides what's real.